Nimraakram12/Q4_Learning/README.md

 - **JSON Serialization**: Converting models to/from JSON.
 - **FastAPI Integration**: Building a chatbot API with Pydantic models.
 - **Performance Tips**: Optimizing Pydantic with Cython and validators

+ # TASK: 4
+ # API PARAMETERS

+The application is built using FastAPI, a modern Python web framework for building APIs with type hints and automatic documentation.
+It uses the Path and Query utilities from FastAPI for parameter validation and the Optional type from the typing module for optional parameters.

+# TASK: 5
+# DEPENDENCY INJECTION

+This FastAPI application demonstrates dependency injection, query parameters, path parameters, and class-based dependencies through a set of endpoints.
+It includes functionality for retrieving goals, handling user login, performing calculations, and fetching blog or user data.